-The cottage is 8 km from Coniston, a small but busy typical Lakeland town and just 2 km from Torver, where there are 2 pubs.
-Popular tourist centres such as Ambleside, Grasmere and Hawkshead are about half an hour away by car.
+The cottage is 7km from Coniston, a small but busy Lakeland village.
+It is 2 km from Torver and the popular Wilsons Arms with daytime delicatessen and fresh provisions.
+Popular tourist centres - Ambleside, Grasmere and Hawkshead are about half an hour away by car.
 The house and grounds are bordered by Coniston Water and Grizedale Forest to the east and Beacon Fell to the west.
+The fells, Coniston Water and its ferry can be accessed by foot straight from the cottage.

 |Size||Sleeps up to 8, 4 bedrooms|